williamouyang/okta.github.io/_source/docs/api/resources/users.md

-`status eq "PASSWORD_EXPIRED"`                 | Users that have a `status` of `PASSWORD_EXPIRED` `status eq "LOCKED_OUT"`                       | Users that have a `status` of `LOCKED_OUT` `status eq "DEPROVISIONED"`                    | Users that have a `status` of `DEPROVISIONED` `lastUpdated lt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Users last updated before a specific datetime `lastUpdated eq "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Users last updated at a specific datetime `lastUpdated gt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Users last updated after a specific datetime `id eq "00u1ero7vZFVEIYLWPBN"`                 | Users with a specified `id` `profile.login eq "login@example.com"`         | Users with a specified `login` `profile.email eq "email@example.com"`         | Users with a specified `email`*
+`status eq "PASSWORD_EXPIRED"`                 | Users that have a `status` of `PASSWORD_EXPIRED` `status eq "LOCKED_OUT"`                       | Users that have a `status` of `LOCKED_OUT` `status eq "DEPROVISIONED"`                    | Users that have a `status` of `DEPROVISIONED` `lastUpdated lt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Users last updated before a specific timestamp `lastUpdated eq "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Users last updated at a specific timestamp `lastUpdated gt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Users last updated after a specific timestamp `id eq "00u1ero7vZFVEIYLWPBN"`                 | Users with a specified `id` `profile.login eq "login@example.com"`         | Users with a specified `login` `profile.email eq "email@example.com"`         | Users with a specified `email`*